 Once you've looked at your budget, it's time to get brutal.
 Set yourself a goal of trying to reduce your monthly outgoings by, say, £100.
 Look at your household bills – can you save money anywhere?
 Can you share a lift into work to reduce your fuel bills?
 If so, then you can use this extra cash to lump money into the debt each month.
 Cut back on all but the essentials and you may not only have the chance to pay down your debt, but you could reduce the need for credit in the future, too.

 Another great way of reducing your debts is to cut the interest payments.

 A good place to start is to shift your debt to a credit card that offers a 0% balance transfer card deal.
 By doing this you will be able to stop paying interest and tackle the actual debt itself.
-However, keep a close eye on the balance transfer fee, as transferring a large debt (or more than one – you may want to look at consolidating if you've got more than one credit card) can incur a big charge, which is added to your existing debt.
+However, keep a close eye on the balance transfer fee, as transferring a large debt (or more than one – you may want to look at consolidating if you've got more than one credit card) can incur a charge which can be around 3%, which is added to your existing debt.

 You'll also need to be disciplined: you'll need to pay enough off each month in order to clear the balance by the end of the interest-free period, as the 0% interest balance transfer period will only last for a limited period.
 0% balance transfer periods are now available for well over two years, but you would still need to make more than the minimum payment each month in order to reach your debt-free goal.